Jose Alvarado (basketball): New Orleans Pelicans (2021–present)

 Alvarado passed on gaining an additional year in college due to COVID-19 game cancellations and declared himself eligible for the 2021 NBA draft.
 After being undrafted, on August 19, 2021, he signed a two-way contract with the New Orleans Pelicans.
 Under the terms of the deal, he split time with the Pelicans and their NBA G League affiliate, the Birmingham Squadron.
 During a game against the Philadelphia 76ers on January 25, 2022, Alvarado was issued a technical foul after an in-game verbal altercation with Philadelphia center Joel Embiid.
 The incident received press coverage after Embiid praised Alvarado and paid the $2,000 league fine associated with it.
 On March 28, Alvarado's two-way deal was converted into a standard 4-year, $6.5 million contract.
 This signing made him eligible for post-season play.

+In 2022, Alvarado gained social media traction for highlight clips of him creating steals by sneaking up behind the opposing team's ball handler, which also led to his nickname "Grand Theft Alvarado".

 On December 4, 2022, Alvarado scored a career-high 38 points in a 121–106 win over the Denver Nuggets.
-On February 17, 2023, Alvarado won the Rising Stars Challenge MVP award after hitting the game-winning shot.
+On February 17, 2023, he won the Rising Stars Challenge MVP award after hitting the game-winning shot.
+On February 28, the Pelicans announced that Alvarado had suffered a stress reaction in his right tibia and would be re-evaluated in three weeks.
+On March 22, the Pelicans announced that Alvarado would be sidelined for at least another two-to-three weeks, ending his season.

+On September 28, 2024, Alvarado signed a 2-year, $9 million contract extension.

 National team career

+Although a native of Brooklyn, NY, Alvarado represents Puerto Rico at the international level due to his Puerto Rican ancestry.
+Alvarado was recruited in 2022 by Carlos Arroyo, retired team captain and current general manager.
+He was part of the team that helped Puerto Rico qualify for the 2024 Summer Olympics after defeating both Mexico in the semifinals and Lithuania in the final of one of four 2024 FIBA Men's Olympic Qualifying Tournaments.
+He was named MVP of the tournament after he averaged 16.0 points, 3.8 rebounds, 3.0 assists and 2.3 steals, and had a 29-point performance against Italy and 23 points against Lithuania.

-In FIBA competition, Alvarado is a member of the Puerto Rico men's national basketball team.
+Alvarado plays mainly as a shooting guard for the national team.